ReactiveMatter/tunnelcms/workings.md

 # Workings
-The wokring process of Tunnel CMS is as follows
+The woinrkg process of Tunnel CMS is as follows

 - Init.php: It boostraps all required files.
 	- Loads $config.php which initializes $site (site wide config)